drummonds/tartan-dictionary/content/variants/k/8/b4/dg16/db16/n/2-b4367ae-db000052-dg11450d-k000000-naaaaaa/index.md

 ---
 title: Dougles Green
-date: 2023-02-15
+date: 2023-02-17
 ---
-Dougles Green

-Dougles Green
+The parent of this is [Dougles Green](/tartans/k/8/b4/dg16/db16/n/2/)

 This was sourced from <no value>.
-It is a 5 stripes tartan.
+It is a [5 stripes tartan](/stripes/stripes5/).

 Original link http://www.weddslist.com/cgi-bin/tartans/pg.pl?source=tinsel